-An equalizer, or EQ, is a frequency-specific amplifier, and it comes in two basic flavors: graphic or parametric.
-Both essentially make tonal adjustments by increasing or decreasing a frequency's amplitude, but in the case of the graphic EQ, the bands are set at fixed center frequencies across the 20-20k Hz bandwidth.
-The number of bands may vary from five to 30.
+An equalizer, or EQ, is a frequency-specific amplifier that comes in two basic flavors: graphic and parametric.
+Both essentially make tonal adjustments by increasing or decreasing a frequency's amplitude, but in the case of the graphic EQ, the bands are set at fixed center frequencies across the 20-20 kHz bandwidth.
+The number of bands may vary from 5 to 30.

-A parametric equalizer is more complex.
-It controls more parameters of the sound and can control the level, the primary frequency, and the range of each frequency.
+A parametric equalizer is more complex, and controls more parameters of the sound and can control the level, the primary frequency, and the range of each frequency.

 To better explain the use of EQ, let's use a drum track as an example.
 During recording, it's often difficult to distinguish between the direct sound of the drums in the room and what was being recorded.
-Now at mix, you're hearing things you did not notice during the tracking session, including the fact that the kick drum sounds a bit "tubby."
+Now at mix, you're hearing things you didn't notice during the tracking session, including the fact that the kick drum sounds a bit "tubby."

 After placing a limiter on the kick to even out the level, you found the overall kick drum timbre did not cut through.
-The large diaphragm dynamic mic you placed on the kick delivered a deep fat bottom, but the mid-range frequencies are over emphasized and the top-end frequencies are weak.
+The large diaphragm dynamic mic you placed on the kick delivered a deep fat bottom, but the midrange frequencies are overemphasized and the top-end frequencies are weak.
 To make adjustments relating to frequency, the EQ is the right tool.

-To fine tune the kick drum, a 7band parametric EQ might do the trick.
-In the case of the kick drum, the low-mid to mid-range frequencies - 500 Hz to 2.5k Hz - might be the culprit causing the "tubby" kick sound.
-Tune the EQ's frequency band to emphasize the tubbiness in both amplitude and bandwidth Don't be afraid to be extreme with the frequency's amplitude control, you want to really hear the influence of the EQ on the kick drum's sound.
+To fine tune the kick drum, a 7-band parametric EQ might do the trick.
+In the case of the kick drum, the low-mid to mid-range frequencies-500 Hz to 2.5 kHz-might be the culprit causing the "tubby" kick sound.
+Tune the EQ's frequency band to emphasize the tubbiness in both amplitude and bandwidth.
+Don't be afraid to be extreme with the frequency's amplitude control, you want to really hear the influence of the EQ on the kick drum's sound.
 Once you have found the frequency at which the tubby sound is most extreme, drag the frequency point into negative values.
 This should greatly reduce the proper frequency range to minimize the kick's unwanted tone.

-The technique of emphas-

-izing and then subtracting unwanted frequencies is one way to eliminate annoying hums, rings, and any other frequency zones that need to be equalized.
+The technique of emphasizing and then subtracting unwanted frequencies is one way to eliminate annoying hums, rings, and any other frequency zones that need to be equalized.
 This technique will also be very effective on a ringing snare drum overtone.